 The celebrations further delayed the start of what was billed as the main event of the day.
 We were looking at a 4pm kick-off rather than the half-hour earlier advertised.
 I took the opportunity to move to the other side of the stand.

 I’d also been taking photos of the planes between the on-field action and fancied a slightly different angle.
-The crowd had dropped a little but both sides had reasonable followings.
+The crowd had dropped a little, but both sides had reasonable followings.
 I noted that Rose Asia had a red rose on their emblem.
 Not something to impress this Yorkshireman!

-Again, the match started with a high tempo with some naughty niggly challenges going in.
+Again, the match started with a high tempo, with some naughty niggly challenges going in.
 There was definitely an edge to it.
 I described it in my notes as ratty.
 Rose had some youngsters who were keen to engage with me.

 I later noted that it was horrible and disjointed as a spectacle, lacking skill and inventiveness, but certainly not effort.
 To be honest, that is the best I could make of the first half.
 I genuinely considered heading home.

-Only my stubbornness having travelled a fair distance and the fact that it could only improve kept me back.
+Only my stubbornness, having travelled a fair distance, and the fact that it could only improve kept me back.
 I was not massively impressed when the second half started similarly.
 I could see it going to penalties after a 0-0 draw.

-Rose formed an attack which was flagged for offside, which seemed a highly debatable call from the linesman.
+Rose formed an attack, which was flagged for offside, which seemed a highly debatable call from the linesman.
 RTC attacked from the resulting free kick.
 Their number 9 looked well offside when played through, but the flag remained down.

-He finished well with a clever lob over the keeper but then lost marks from me making those silly ear gestures at the opposing set of supporters.
+He finished well with a clever lob over the keeper, but then lost marks from me, making those silly ear gestures at the opposing set of supporters.
 The Rose stopper made a fine low save from RTC’s 16 to keep the deficit manageable.

 A spell of Rose Asia's play resulted in them restoring parity when 33 scored despite protests from the Bangbon players.
-The goal inspired the Rose side as 10 blasted an effort over and the fans began to chant their support.
+The goal inspired the Rose side as 10 blasted an effort over, and the fans began to chant their support.

-In what was definitely a “slow burner” the game opened up and became very watchable.
-The scorer of the RTC goal was put in on goal once again but he dithered and was blocked.
+In what was definitely a “slow burner”, the game opened up and became very watchable.
+The scorer of the RTC goal was put in on goal once again, but he dithered and was blocked.
 Served him right for his earlier antics in my book.

 Five additional minutes couldn’t separate the sides, so it was down to penalties to decide the winners.
-Rose went first and were faultless, as were RTC until their fourth kick hit the underside of the bar and stayed out.
+Rose went first and was faultless, as were RTC until their fourth kick hit the underside of the bar and stayed out.

 Fortunately, a number 520 bus arrived in quick time, which took me all the way back to Minburi.
 My keys were found, and I enjoyed a few cold ones with a later meal.
 A super Sunday indeed.